 From this pool of essays, approximately 25-30 semifinalists are selected as particularly promising by the PRIZE Committee, a group of 66 international architects, architectural educators, social scientists, writers, and general thinkers.
 The semifinalists are then asked to submit a 2,500-word Essay expanding on their proposals.

 The Committee then selects 8-9 of the best Essays and sends these finalists on to a jury of international architects and academics to select the winners.
 The BERKELEY PRIZE Essay Competition is announced, papers submitted, and reader- and jury-reviewed all online.

 The Essay semifinalists are also offered the opportunity to participate in the BERKELEY PRIZE Travel Fellowship Competition.
 For the Travel Fellowship, students are asked to submit a proposal of how a given architectural travel opportunity will help them capitalize

 on the research they did for their Essay and further their long-term academic and professional pursuits.

-During the past twenty years, 2310 students have submitted essays and proposals, representing dozens of schools of architecture from 77 countries.
+During the past twenty-one years, there have been 2462 essays and proposals, representing individual students and student teams from dozens of schools of architecture in 79 countries.
 In recognition of these efforts, the BERKELEY PRIZE is the recipient of the 2008 American Institute of Architects Collaborative Achievement Honor Award; and the 2002 American Institute of Architects' Education Honor Award.